Subgraph densities in Markov spaces: Preliminaries

 defines a Markov space.
 Conversely, every Markov space arises from an essentially unique Markov scheme this way; this can be constructed by disintegrating $\eta$ with respect to $\pi$ (see Section \ref{SEC:DISINT}).
 The Markov scheme is time-reversible precisely when this Markov space is symmetric.

-As a generalization of the notion of bigraphs, we define an {\it X-space} as a quintuple $\Mb=(I,J,\AA,\BB,\eta)$, where $(I,\AA)$ and $(J,\BB)$ are standard Borel spaces, and $\eta$ is a probability measure on $\AA\times\BB$.
-We denote the marginals of $\eta$ by $\pi$ and $\rho$, respectively.
-While an X-space does not directly define a Markov chain, the disintegration of $\eta$ according to $\pi$ still makes sense, and gives a measurable family $(P_u:~u\in I)$ of measures on $(J,\BB)$ such that
+As a generalization of the notion of bigraphs, we define a {\it bi-Markov space} as a quintuple $\Mb=(I,J,\AA,\BB,\eta)$, where $(I,\AA)$ and $(J,\BB)$ are standard Borel spaces, and $\eta$ is a probability measure on $\AA\times\BB$.
+We denote the marginals of $\eta$ \daku{on $I$ and $J$ by $\pi_I$ and $\pi_J$}, respectively.
+While a bi-Markov space does not directly define a Markov chain, the disintegration of $\eta$ according to $\pi_I$ still makes sense, and gives a measurable family $(P_u:~u\in I)$ of measures on $(J,\BB)$ such that

 for $A\in\AA$ and $B\in\BB$, similarly to the symmetric case.
 However, from a point $u\in I$ you step to a point $w\in J$, so the step cannot be repeated.